buddhist-uni/buddhist-uni.github.io/_content/canon/an5.249.md

 ---
-title: "AN 5.249: A Charnel Ground"
+title: "AN 5.249 Sivathika Sutta: A Charnel Ground"
 slug: "an.005.249"
 external_url: "https://suttacentral.net/an5.249/en/sujato"
 translator: sujato